Using The Buttafly As A Yoga Block

 Use a Standard Buttafly under your heels.
 This takes the stress off of the ankle joints allowing you settle into a deeper flexion at the hips and knees.

-Use a Standard or Tall Buttafly under the sit bones.
+Alternatively, use a Standard or Tall Buttafly under your sit bones.
 Try and keep as much weight as you can in your feet while the Buttafly takes some of your weight off the hips and knees – and also prevents you from falling backward.